 Know that there is also no time limit on the parking spaces, so if you wish you could park here and walk down to the city for the day saving you a fortune on parking meters.

-Taking A Romantic Tour Off The Beaten Track In Florence.
+Taking A Vespa Tour Off The Beaten Track In Florence.

 This tour has got to be THE coolest way to see Florence.
 And the best value for money.
-The little red Vespa tour takes you up to the cemetery and off the beaten track to capture the views without the crowds.
+The little red Vespa tour takes you up to the church of San Miniato al Monte and further afield off the beaten track to capture the views without the crowds.

-If you are a regular reader of this blog then you will know that I’m a bit of a romantic and doing this tour with Get Your Guide is about as romantic as it gets.
+If you are a regular reader of this blog then you will know that I’m a bit of a romantic and doing this tour is about as romantic as it gets.

 Enjoying The Tranquility of The Cemetary and The Church in Florence.